 Can be used as a recording form during requirement interview meetings;

-Can be used as questionnaires being sent to user communities to collection information.
+Can be used as questionnaires being sent to user communities to collect information.

 Can be used to organise information incrementally gathered from different sources, emails, and conversations with different people in different contexts.